Conflict catalog

-War against the Islamic State Weapons and Equipment
+2014 War Against the Islamic State: Weapons and Equipment

 International and local campaigns against Islamic State forces in Iraq, Syria, and related theaters.

-The War against the Islamic State covers the multinational campaign and local partner-force offensives that pushed ISIS from major territorial control in Iraq and Syria, followed by continuing operations against insurgent cells and support networks.
+The 2014 War Against the Islamic State covers the multinational campaign and local partner-force offensives that pushed ISIS from major territorial control in Iraq and Syria, including the U.S.-led Operation Inherent Resolve command structure, followed by continuing advise, enable, precision-strike, and force-posture transitions against insurgent cells and support networks.

-This archive tracks sourced weapons and equipment used by coalition, partner, and Islamic State forces in campaigns against the Islamic State.
+This catalog tracks sourced weapons and equipment used by coalition, partner, and Islamic State forces in campaigns against the Islamic State.

 Entries focus on directly documented systems rather than broad counterterrorism activity or unsourced service history.